Rules of Thumb: Secrets to Italian Recipes II

 Garlic is used in fish & seafood preparations (1-2 cloves).

 Recipes which call for mushrooms as an ingredient usually have garlic added.
 Wild game and pasta sauces made with duck, often call for both onion and garlic.
-Onion is added to pasta Carbonara, and also too many red sauces.
+Garlic is added to many red sauces, and by some to pasta Carbonara (but the purist don't).
 Most often onion is used in sauces which also call for celery and carrots...

 There are plenty of sauces that do not call for neither onion nor garlic - like some crème sauces, lasagne, cannelloni (on occasion they use onion) and pasta's with a base of cheeses and those with butter.
 There are Bolognese sauces that do not call for garlic.
 Surprised?